BBC Radio Derby: Branding

+From the commencement of the 96 FM frequency for the Buxton area until April 2007, the jingles were provided by Bespoke Music of Penryn, Cornwall (being exactly the same as BBC Radio Wiltshire).
+From 2007 to 2011, jingles were provided by Wise Buddah Productions of London.
+Then there were Mcasso jingles from 2011 until 2020.
+Currently, jingles are provided by Reelworld.

 Colin Bloomfield Sun Meter

 On 3 June 2016, Radio Derby unveiled the UK's first public UV meter in Markeaton Park.
 It was a joint venture with the charity Skcin and was paid for with proceeds from the Colin Bloomfield Melanoma Appeal.
 Later in the year, a second meter was unveiled in Long Eaton's West Park.

 Money Mountain appeals

 From 1983 until 2008, BBC Radio Derby held its annual 'Money Mountain' event.
 In later years this took place on the second Sunday of October; however it was originally held over the course of the entire weekend, and was presented from a marquee in the station's car park.
 This idea was abandoned a few years prior to the event's demise and all presenting took place inside the station building itself.

 The idea of the event was to support local charities with donations from listeners.
 The day commenced with 'Dial a Hymn'; where listeners dedicated hymns to loved ones in exchange for a donation.
-This was then followed at 9am by an on-air auction which lasted until late in the evening.
+This was followed at 9 am by an on-air auction which lasted until late in the evening.
 Lots typically consisted services by local companies (such as car valeting) and unique items (such as signed celebrity photographs, behind-the-scenes tours and home-made products).

 In 2004, the amount of money raised over the years passed the one million pound mark.
 The person who pledged the bid to surpass this figure was rewarded with a cut glass trophy.

 The 2008 auction was to be the last.
 Twenty-five years had passed since the first auction, and it was decided for the event to "go out on a high" in the anniversary year.
 The final lot was to win the actual gavel used during the auction over the years.
 This raised £350; the final total for the 2008 auction was £20,951.31, bringing the grand total over the twenty-five years to £1,121,010.31.